-For information about other keywords for the show spanning-tree privileged EXEC command, refer to the command reference for this release.
+For information about other keywords for the show spanning-tree privileged EXEC command, see the command reference for this release.

-Chapter 13.
 Configuring VLANs

-This chapter describes how to configure normal-range VLANs (VLAN IDs 1 to 1005) and extended-range VLANs (VLAN IDs 1006 to 4094) on your switch.
+This chapter describes how to configure normal-range VLANs (VLAN IDs 1 to 1005) and extended-range VLANs (VLAN IDs 1006 to 4094) on your Cisco Systems Intelligent Gigabit Ethernet Switch Module.
 It includes information about VLAN modes and the VLAN Membership Policy Server (VMPS).

-Note: For complete syntax and usage information for the commands used in this chapter, refer to the command reference for this release.
+For complete syntax and usage information for the commands used in this chapter, see the command reference for this release.